bittrance/kitops/README.md

 - Called APIs have to be accessible over the Internet (or require a VPN or similar)
 - It is hard to delegate responsibility for the target environment to a third party

-kitops enables the environment to "pull" deployments from a git repository.
+Instead, kitops enables the environment to "pull" deployments from a git repository.

 ![Pull-style continuous deployment](images/cd-pull-model.png)